 On the one hand, there are reasons to believe EPL has a negative effect on self-employment.
-Firstly, the degree of risk aversion and differences in risk between employment and self-employment has an important corollary: if stricter EPL has the effect of reducing the risk of earnings in waged employment relative to the risk of earning from self-employment, then we can expect EPL to decrease self-employment (Roman et al 2011; Parker 1997).
-Self-employment is an economic activity that entails a high degree of risk and uncertainty, thus individuals might be dissuaded from starting their own businesses if they have the safety of employment from becoming self-employed, as it increases the individual's opportunity cost of changing employers or leaving a secure, salaried job (idem).
+Firstly, the degree of risk aversion and differences in risk between employment and selfemployment has an important corollary: if stricter EPL has the effect of reducing the risk of earnings in waged employment relative to the risk of earning from self-employment, then we can expect EPL to decrease self-employment (Roman et al 2011; Parker 1997).
+Self-employment is an economic activity that entails a high degree of risk and uncertainty, thus individuals might be dissuaded from starting their own businesses if they have the safety of employment.
+Furthermore, high levels of EPL might discourage individuals already in paid employment from becoming self-employed, as it increases the individual's opportunity cost of changing employers or leaving a secure, salaried job (idem).
 For instance, severance pay usually protects workers with the longest tenure, who would lose their place in line if they were to try self-employment and return after to their former employer (Henrekson 2007; Henrekson and Roine 2007; Roman et al 2011).
 Finally, tighter labour regulations impose burdens disproportionately on smaller firms, which can least afford the costs of firing and hiring that stricter EPL imposes (Parker 2007).
 Moreover, it is significantly costlier to retain unsuitable workers in small firms where every employee counts, than in larger firms, therefore individuals who might consider becoming self-employed might refrain from doing so if they foresee considerable costs associated with labour regulations (Parker 2007; Roman et al 2011).